-Oral herpes (herpes labialis) is typically acquired by oral contact with the virus in oral or genital secretions of an infected individual.
+Oral herpes (herpes labialis) is typically acquired by oral contact with the virus in an infected individual’s oral or genital secretions.
 This type of infection is also commonly known as a “cold sore.”
 Genital infections are similarly transmitted by contact with oral or genital lesions or asymptomatic shedding in infected individuals.

-When the virus activates it can cause painful vesicular and erythematous lesions in clusters.
-These form on the lips and mouth in oral herpes and in the genital region in genital herpes.
+When the virus activates, it can cause painful vesicular and erythematous lesions in clusters.
+These form on the lips and mouth in oral herpes and the genital region in genital herpes.

 How Common is Herpes Simplex Virus?

 Herpes simplex virus is exceedingly common in the United States and responsible for a relatively high number of primary care visits.
-Severe cases may require referral to a dermatology or infectious disease specialist, especially if first-line measures were unsuccessful.
+Severe cases may require referral to dermatology or infectious disease specialist, mostly if first-line measures were unsuccessful.

 Greater than 90% of individuals are positive for herpes simplex virus 1 (HSV 1) by age 50.
 HSV 1 appears to be more common in women.

-About 16% of people age 14-49 are seropositive for herpes simplex virus 2 (HSV 2) in the United States.
-The risk of HSV 2 seropositivity increases with age, number of sexual partners, and female gender.
+About 16% of people aged 14-49 are seropositive for herpes simplex virus 2 (HSV 2).
+The risk of HSV 2 seropositivity increases with age, the number of sexual partners, and the female gender.

 Signs and Symptoms

 Symptoms of herpes virus infection typically include the acute development of:

 Painful and itchy (pruritic) vesicular lesions in clusters - these usually lie on a red (erythematous base).
 Lesions tend to form on the lips and mouth in oral herpes.
 They may also occur on the vagina in women and the penis and scrotum in men (genital herpes).